 - Challenge yourself on your portfolio and asset allocation.
 It’s okay (and probably a good thing) to own a basket of assets and become more financially resilient.

 I’m going to get some heat for this one, but I don’t really care.
 The conclusion is obvious when you dive in and think about it.

 I’m not an expert.
 I’m not a guru or a financial expert.
 The only thing I know is that I know nothing at all.
 Being eternally curious is how the mind grows.
-This month, I’ve been all over the map and learned a ton.
-I hope you have as well.
+I’ve been all over the map and learned a ton from writing this series.
+I hope you have as well through reading it.